 I know what you're thinking: "THIS SOUNDS A LOT LIKE Stories!".
 Yes, there are many similarities with the Stories format that will feel familiar to people.
 There are also a few intentional differences to make the experience more focused on sharing and seeing people’s thoughts. pic.twitter.com/OaGYZpChcN— Kayvon Beykpour (@kayvz) March 4, 2020

-You should see a plus button in a new row that sits above your Twitter timeline.
-You may see new ephemeral posts from others in this row.
-Tap the plus button to start a fleet.
-You can type up to 280 characters of text, add photos, GIFs, or videos.
-When you post your fleet, it will appear in that new row alongside other Fleets from those you follow, with the most recent visible first.
+During the features short run, you would see a plus button on the row that sits above your Twitter timeline.
+You would tap the plus button to start a fleet.
+Either typing up to 280 characters of text, adding photos, GIFs, or videos.
+When you posted your fleet, it would appear in that row alongside other Fleets from those you follow, with the most recent visible first.
+Disappearing after 24 hours.

-Although you cannot like or retweet a fleet, you can respond to Fleets with reaction emoji - just like you can respond to tweets in direct messages.
-You can also respond with text, but that will open up a direct message thread with the person you’re messaging.
+Although you couldn't like or retweet a fleet, you could respond to Fleets with reaction emoji - just like you can respond to tweets in direct messages.
+You could also respond with text, but that would open up a direct message thread with the person you’re messaging like on Instagram Stories.